 The Health and Safety at Work etc Act 1974 is the principal piece of legislation dealing with the health and safety of people at work.
-Argyll and Bute Council’s Regulatory Services enforce this legislation in places such as shops, warehouses, offices, places used for leisure and consumer services, hotels, restaurants and churches.
+Argyll and Bute Council’s Environmental Health Service enforces this legislation in places such as shops, warehouses, offices, places used for leisure and consumer services, hotels, restaurants and churches.
 Officers have to consider not only the health and safety of workers but also members of the public who can be affected by work activities.

 The Council also keeps a register of its own health and safety prosecutions.

 The Health and Safety Executive (HSE) website provides a list of organisations concerned with specific health and safety information, in addition to international contacts.
 If your business is located outside Argyll and Bute, please contact your local authority for further advice.